polynome/polynome.github.io/_posts/2016-08-16-hack-that-inversoft.markdown

 server is as weak as its weakest link; and because it is not purpose-managed, it can be difficult to keep track of what is running on it and ensure all services are patched and secured.
-If you have one of these servers, you might want to think twice about keeping it around - it may very well be the weakest spot in your armor.
+If you have one of these servers floting around somewhere, you might want to think twice about keeping it - it may very well be the weakest spot in your armor.

 Thanks to Inversoft for the effort that went in to putting together this challenge, and of course the prize MacBook (which they quickly